tathithienthanh/DataAnalysis_Diagnosis-of-diabetes-based-on-data-set-of-blood-test-result/README.md

 * https://www.kaggle.com/datasets/simaanjali/diabetes-classification-dataset/data

 # About the report and code
-* Used techniques: preprocessing, SMOTE, clustering with K-Means and Hierachical, classification with KNNs and Decision Tree
+* Used techniques: preprocessing, SMOTE, clustering with K-Means and Hierarchical, classification with KNNs and Decision Tree
 * Re-edit the path if you use our code for importing or loading the dataset.
 * The report is for reference only, please do not edit or use for other purposes.